Table of Contents

 Dogs that are in the Level 4 nutrition category are more likely to experience injury and extraordinary wear-and-tear on their joints.

-Dasuquin contains a much higher ‘pharmaceutical’ level of glucosamine, chondroitin sulfate and antioxidants to help keep your dog’s joints stronger, longer.
+Dasuquin contains a much higher ‘pharmaceutical’ level of glucosamine, chondroitin sulfate, and antioxidants to help keep your dog’s joints stronger and longer.